Sag05/ED/Readme.md

 Thank you for using my encrypter!
 This is a very simple encrypter I made for fun.
-There is currently Two keys:
+There is currently three keys:
 #113763
 #793721
+#797891

 V1.1